 We appreciate her and every member of Slack’s vibrant communities.
 We want you to get involved too, and we’re here to support you each step of the way.

 Join us at our conference for builders, developers and code crunchers.
-Lock in our lowest ticket rate with early-bird pricing.Register today
+Early-bird pricing ends on 9.20—don't miss out!Register today